bhanutejaEH/Revised/README.md

 As per revised located over here as new branch.

 All the best to the new host

+Killer Jeans & wrangler Jeans.